TICC 2026 · Invited Talk

 A trap hides in the simplest analysis

-The subsurface counts are not independent — they add to a fixed total
+Recovering the true chemistry · the subsurface counts are not independent — they add to a fixed total

 site 6 subsurface neighbours — fixed total